google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 ---

 ## Regression
-Predicting the relationship between multiple variables
+Predicting the relationship between multiple variables, where the target is continuous

 <!--
 Regression predicts the relationship between two or more variables.
 If you were interested in